Harshita-Kohli/WebDevInterviewPrep-1/SpringBoot/InterviewQues.md

 - **Centralized logging:** I have worked on Centralized logging and Monitoring using ELK stack and cloudwatch
 - **JWT auth pattern:** where the server sends the jwt token that we store on frontend and send this token in Authorization header for each API call from frontend to the backend services.
 - **Distributed Tracing:** Using Theos to track the journey of an api call right from the event that triggered it up untill the time we got a success/failure response.
 Rid, Sid, etc are the tags used...we use a single MDC thread to save and track the flow of the request throughout its journey.
 - **Health Check Endpoint:** To	Monitor service availability by integrating the	/actuator/health in Spring Boot to be used in Theos Observability tool.
+[Refer this](https://microservices.io/patterns/observability/health-check-api.html)
 - **Serverless-first Microservices architecture:** using AWS lambda.
 Each service is independently deployable and follows single responsibility principles.
 - **Event-driven architecture:** Using Kafka as event backbone to consume the events coming from another microservices.
 - **CQRS(Command Request Responsibility Segregration)**: Read operations(reading and filtering from the queue) are separate from write operations(save account SBS to write the data in the DB).
 So we have different models for reading and writing.